ericpaulsen/cdr-terraform/README.md

 1. [Install Terraform](https://www.terraform.io/downloads.html)
 1. [Install `kubectl`](https://kubernetes.io/docs/tasks/tools/)
 1. Clone this repository
-1. `cd` into the cloud provider of your choice
+1. `cd` into your cloud provider directory
 1. Run `terraform init` to initialize Terraform
-1. Make the necessary changes to the `terraform.tfvars` file
+1. Define your variables in the `terraform.tfvars` file
 1. Run `terraform plan` to view the resources Terraform will create
 1. Run `terraform apply` to provision such resources & install Coder